 - Loss of companionship

-If the conduct of a drug company in manufacturing and selling drug is found to be highly reckless, punitive damages may be awarded to punish the company and deter similar conduct in the future.
+Therefore, if the conduct of a drug company in manufacturing and selling drug is found to be highly reckless, punitive damages may be awarded to punish the company and deter similar conduct in the future.
 If you developed complications after taking Invokana, please speak to us to learn more about your rights.

 Case evaluations are free of cost and without obligation.
 Call us today at (877) 513-9517 or contact us online to speak with an attorney about your options.
 We may be able to get you the help you need.